nab0rs/NitroTypeBots/README.md

 # NitroTypeBots
-Spam over thosounds of accounts on to the NT plateform!
+Spam over thousands of accounts on to the NT plateform!
 Generate over a couple million!

 Python 3.8.6